10 Must-See Attractions in Plzeň – The Pilsner Capital of the Czech Republic

 Read more about the museum at Museum Loutek V Plzni

-Take a bath in beer?
-Does that sound appealing?
-Beer contains B vitamins and minerals and it is said that soaking your body in beer does wonders for the skin.
-At the Purkmistr brewery, a truly luxurious experience is offered for stressed souls.
-A spa experience in beautiful surroundings where you sink into a fragrant bath for a moment of total relaxation.
-In addition, each bath tub comes its own beer tap.
+A bath in beer—does that sound tempting?
+Rich in B vitamins and minerals, beer is said to work wonders for the skin.
+At the Purkmistr Brewery, you can indulge in a truly luxurious experience designed for stressed souls: a spa retreat in beautiful surroundings where you sink into a fragrant beer bath for complete relaxation.
+And as a special touch, each bathtub even comes with its own beer tap.

 Read more in my post Beer spa in the Czech Republic – A visit to the brewery Purkmistr in Plzen